For Empathetic young adults navigating anxiety & trauma in New York and massachusetts

 EMDR

-Both EMDR Therapy & Brainspotting can help you:
+Both EMDR Therapy & Brainspotting can help to:

 A life full of peace and purpose is possible.